What is CAMHS?

 How do people move from CAMHS to adult services?

-Teenagers will need to move from CAMHS to adult mental health services when they reach a certain age.
-When it happens depends on where you live, but you should be told at least 6 months in advance.
+Teenagers need to move from CAMHS to adult mental health services (AMHS) when they reach a certain age.
+It’s usually 18 but can vary depending on where you live.
+Your CAMHS worker should talk to you about this move 3 to 6 months before it’s due to happen.

 Transition to adult services is a big change, so it's important to get as much information and support as you can from friends and family.
-Your CAMHS case worker or care coordinator should create a care plan for you and arrange your transition.
+First, your CAMHS case worker or care coordinator should help you arrange an appointment with AMHS and come along with you if you need support.
+If you don’t hear anything about this, don’t be afraid to ask.

-You'll have an assessment with both CAMHS and adult services present to decide what kind of help you can get from the NHS.
-It's possible that you won't be eligible for the level of care adult services provide, but either way you’ll develop a plan for what happens next.
+You'll have an assessment with both CAMHS and adult services to decide what kind of help you can get from the NHS.
+You may not be eligible for the level of care adult services provide, but either way you’ll develop a plan for what happens next.

 Make sure you also ask about non-NHS support like local youth counselling, charities or school programmes.